OpenEvalProject/evals/manuscripts/elife-44187/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/44187/elife-44187-fig6-v2.jpg)

-**Figure 6.:** DNAJ-PKAc cells.(A) Schematics of native DNAJ-PKAc (left) and DNAJ-PKAc H33Q mutant that cannot bind Hsp70 (right, gray).
+**Figure 6.:** (A) Schematics of native DNAJ-PKAc (left) and DNAJ-PKAc H33Q mutant that cannot bind Hsp70 (right, gray).
 (B) Mutation of the chaperonin-binding site (H33Q) on DNAJ-PKAc abrogates interaction with Hsp70.
 Endogenous HSP70 co-precipitates with DNAJ-PKAc in AML12 cells expressing FLAG-DNAJ-PKAc (lane 1), but not with FLAG-Hsp40 H33Q control (lane 2) or the FLAG-DNAJ-PKAc H33Q mutant (lane 3).
 (C) GFP-tagged AKAP-Lbc co-precipitates endogenous Hsp70 in AML12 cells expressing FLAG-DNAJ-PKAc (lane 2) but not in cells expressing the wildtype FLAG-PKAc (lane 1) or the FLAG-DNAJ-PKAc H33Q mutant (lane 3).
 (D) Immunoblot detection of phospho-ERK1/2 in AML12 cells transiently transfected with DNAJ-PKAc (lane 2) or DNAJ-PKAc H33Q (lane 3).
 Total ERK (middle) served as a loading control.
 Detection of PKAc (bottom) monitored transfection efficiency.
 Quantitation of blots from four experiments, p=0.01 (t = 3.406, df = 6) and p=0.03 (t = 2.758, df = 6).
 (E and F) Differential phosphoproteomic profiling of AML12DNAJ-PKAc cells.
 (E) Volcano plot showing abundance (orange) and reduction (black) of phosphopeptides in AML12DNAJ-PKAc cells.
 Statistical significance of biological replicates was calculated by Student’s t test with Log10-transformed p-values of individual phosphopeptides plotted against log2-transformed fold change; n = 6.
 (F) Pie chart of putative kinase substrates increased in AML12DNAJ-PKAc cells.
 Sites identified by NetworKIN platform.
 Individual kinases are listed.
 ‘Other’ kinases include: CK, ABL2, GRK, GSK3, JAK2, NLK, and SRC.

 Independent support for our hypothesis was provided through a phosphoproteomic screen that identified 2912 unique phosphopeptides in wildtype and AML12DNAJ-PKAc cells (Figure 6E).
 Of these, 96 phosphopeptides were increased (orange) and 76 were reduced in AML12DNAJ-PKAc cells (black).
 Substrate profiling using the NetworKIN platform revealed that 23% of ERK phosphosites were up-regulated in AML12DNAJ-PKAc cells whereas only 3% of PKA consensus sites were enriched (Figure 6F).
 Enrichment of PKC (7%), DAP kinase (5%) and CDK (3%) phosphosites were also evident.
 This systemwide analysis suggests that DNAJ-PKAc/Hsp70 macromolecular assemblies bias the signaling landscape toward ERK activation and mobilize other downstream kinase networks.